The Ninth Annual Wharton India Economic Forum

 The Macroeconomics and Development panel will offer insights on macroeconomic development in India.
 It and brings together "India's Turn-around Queen" or chairperson of NABARD- Ranjana Kumar who helped revive several nationalized banks, the deputy Editor of The Economist - Clive Crook; the Editor of The Hindu Business Line - K. Venugopal and Stephen Cohen, a Fellow at the Brookings Institute.
 The panel will concentrate on current macroeconomic issues and offer insights on future developmental trends.

 The Finance panel will feature Hemendra Kothari, Chairman of DSP Merrill Lynch, Renu Karnad, Executive Director of HDFC and Ravi Chidambaram, President of TC Capital.
 They will discuss current trends in various sectors of the Indian financial system and will highlight the high prospects for growth and earning potential in diverse business areas.
 India is the fifth largest economy in the world and has the third largest GDP in the entire continent of Asia.
 At present, there are more than 458,782 institutions canalizing credit into the various areas of the Indian economy.
 The panel will also envision the future state of the Indian economy and the powerful role India will play in the world economy.

 Conference attendees will have plenty of time to engage in one-on-one conversations with the speakers and benefit from their experience in Indian business.
-Reservation may be made by visiting Registration at http://www.whartonindia.com.
-More information on the conference is available http://www.whartonindia.comThe views of this column are the author's own, and do not necessarily represent the views of NRI Online.
+Reservation may be made by visiting Registration at https://www.whartonindia.com.
+More information on the conference is available https://www.whartonindia.com